 Burial Ground – The Fall of Italian Zombie Movies

 Any serious horror movie fan knows that garbage movies pervade the genre.
 That fact is so well know that most horror fans learn to love many films that are otherwise garbage.
 Sometimes these films make us laugh.
 Often, these films simply remind us of that horror movies are fun.
-Unfortunately, Burial Ground: The Nights of Terror fails to find that luster.
+Unfortunately, Andrea Bianchi fails to find that luster.
 Quite simply, Burial Ground is just a bad movie.

 The Plot, or Lack Thereof